EmpiricalAnalysis/Robots-simulation/README.md

 # Robots Simulation

-In this project I practiced Object Oriented Programming by
+In this course project I practiced Object Oriented Programming by

 - implementing new classes and attributes,
 - implementing class methods, and